3.1 Making decisions and taking action

 In the activist world, the Sacrificial-Savior OS has a morality of its own.
 It’s based on a moral core that says it’s okay to sacrifice ourselves and each other for the sake of the cause.

-This is not just an operating system, it’s a moral system.
+This is not just an operating system, it’s also a moral system.
 One that diminishes you and everyone who comes under its spell.

 The Deep-Nurturance OS is a moral system too.
 But the heart of it is…